-Recipes and pro tips provided by Lily Holmberg, Gaia Herbs Education Manager, dedicated home herbal enthusiast, creator of amazing herbal recipes, and all-around plant fan!
+Recipes and pro tips provided by Lily Holmberg, Gaia Herbs Director of Learning, dedicated home herbal enthusiast, creator of amazing herbal recipes, and all-around plant fan!

 Are you looking for a versatile and delicious homemade herbal gift that’s easy enough for even the most uncomfortable person in the kitchen to make and is sure to delight any recipient on your holiday gift list?
-Then, look no further than herbal salts.
+Look no further than herbal salts.

 What Are Herbal Salts?

 Herbal salts are a blend of coarse sea salt and fresh or dried herbs.
-Herbal salts are typically used as a finishing salt (meaning that they are usually sprinkled on cooked foods) versus using them during the cooking process itself.
-In addition to adding a delicious flavor to cooked foods, the other advantage is that the herbs added into the herbal salt blend will remain fresh for a long period of time as a result of mixing with the sea salt.
+Herbal salts are typically used as a finishing salt (sprinkled on cooked foods) versus during the cooking process itself.
+In addition to adding a delicious flavor to cooked foods, the other advantage is that the herbs added into the herbal salt blend remain fresh for a long period of time as a result of being mixed with sea salt.